 How to Measure Your Own Segment Height

 Segment height does not always appear on a prescription but is easily measured at home.

 - Make sure you have a ruler that has millimeter measurements.
 If for whatever reason you can’t get your hands on one, you can use a centimeter ruler as well and multiply your final value by 10.

 - Find a well-lit mirror that shows your entire face.
 Stand 8 inches away from it.

 - Starting from the bottom of the lens, not the bottom of the frame, align the ruler to the 0 mark keeping it straight and vertical.

-- Stare straight ahead into the mirror and read off that lines with the center of your pupil.
+- Stare straight ahead into the mirror and read off the measurement that lines with the center of your pupil.
 This is the segment height for the frames you are wearing.

 - Repeat a couple of times to make sure you are getting an accurate measurement.
 Feel free to ask for help from a friend if you are having trouble doing this yourself.

 Segment height is required for ordering progressive lenses.
 Depending on the frame and person, the Segment Height might differ slightly.
 This means that your SH can change if you get a new pair of frames, so don’t assume the number of your SH without measuring it first.